COSC481W-2021Winter/capstone-project-film-club/README.md

 - We hope to establish a safe and interactive space for our customers to help share their thoughts and ideas.
 - We value our people and their uniqueness across boundaries.

 Our film recommendation app will allow our customers to enjoy movie recommendations from friends and family.
 It fills their need of finding new film recommendations.
-Our application will provide the recomendations based off of a calculated rating using their previous viewing habits and those of other users.
+Our application will provide the recommendations based on a calculated rating using their previous viewing habits and those of other users.